/

 Utility Functions

-#Utility functions allow you to create shorthand properties that transform into full CSS objects.
-They're applied before theme token resolution, so you can use theme tokens in utility values.
+Utility functions create shorthand properties that transform into CSS objects.
+They're applied before theme token resolution, enabling theme tokens in utility values.

 How Utilities Work